Audio Mastering with MasteringBOX

 TL;DR

-Studio monitor setup is a really important part of the music making process.
+Studio monitor setup is a crucial part of the music-making process.
 If what you’re hearing from your monitors isn’t what is actually happening, your mixes aren’t going to sound great when heard anywhere else.
-Equally, you can forget about mastering without a perfect set up.
-Make sure to take into account the space you’re working in to best make use of its characteristics.
+Equally, you can forget about mastering without a perfect setup.
+Make sure to take into account the space you’re working in to make the best use of its characteristics.
 Use your listening position as a focal point and aim to create a symmetrical, equilateral triangle with your ears and the speakers.
 You can use acoustic treatment to further improve your setup and combat particular problem areas.
 Finally, take the time to properly calibrate your setup to ensure balance and continuity in the stereo field.

 About the Author